Seattle

 How do I apply for a Death Certificate in Seattle?

-The funeral director will generally file for the death certificate for you and will ask how many copies you require.
+The funeral director will generally file the death certificate for you and will ask how many copies you require.
 Death certificates cost $25.00 per copy in Seattle, and you can request additional copies from Vital Records at a later date if you are a relative of the deceased or have a financial concern in their estate.

 Cremation laws Seattle